Fukaya Categories as Categorical Morse Homology

-is defined as follows.
-Consider elements $p_i\in {hom}(L_i,L_{i+1}),$ for $i=0,\ldots,d-1$, and $p_d\in hom(L_0,L_d)$.
-Then the coefficient of $p_d$ in $m^d(p_0,\dots,p_{d-1})$ is defined to be the signed sum over pseudoholomorphic maps from a disk with $d+1$ counterclockwise cyclically ordered marked points mapping to the $p_i$ and corresponding boundary arcs mapping to the perturbations of $L_{i+1}.$ Each map contributes according to the holonomy of its boundary, where adjacent perturbed components $L_i$ and $L_{i+1}$ are glued with $p_i.$ \end{defn}
+is def\/ined as follows.
+Consider elements $p_i\in {\hom}(L_i,L_{i+1})$, for $i=0,\ldots,d-1$, and $p_d\in \hom(L_0,L_d)$.
+Then the coef\/f\/icient of $p_d$ in $m^d(p_0,\dots,p_{d-1})$ is def\/ined to be the signed sum over pseudoholomorphic maps from a~disk with $d+1$ counterclockwise cyclically ordered marked points mapping to the~$p_i$ and corresponding boundary arcs mapping to the perturbations of $L_{i+1}$.
+Each map contributes according to the holonomy of its boundary, where adjacent perturbed components~$L_i$ and $L_{i+1}$ are glued with~$p_i$. \end{Definition}